davidmanheim/TESV_Alchemy_Recipe_Browser/README.md

 # TESV_Alchemy_Recipe_Browser
-A standalone JavaFX application for examining alchemy recipes in TESV: Skyrim
+A standalone JavaFX application for examining alchemy recipes in TESV: Skyrim.
+Please see sampleScreenshot.png for a quick visual of the application.

 ### Licensing + Usage: